labhai/Tabular-Anonymization/tabular_anonymizer/README.md

 ---

-### 4) Column-wise transformation
+### 4) field-wise transformation

-For each column, the transformer selects an action based on:
+For each field, the anonymizer selects an action based on:
 - inferred semantic
 - anonymization level
 - runtime options (e.g., diagnosis permission)